Tom Hanson Photojournalism Award

 The six-week internship will take place sometime between April and September, the exact time of the placement to be worked out between the successful applicant and The Canadian Press.
 The winning applicant will be paid a salary equivalent of the start rate for photographers at The Canadian Press.
 Award winners will be expected to cover their own travel and accommodation costs.|

-View the criteria.
+View the criteria and apply.

 The Tom Hanson Photojournalism Award is generously supported by: